 OVERVIEW

 Digitally encoded information is very important.
-The OAIS standard tells us how to preserve that information so that it will continue to be usable by a Designated Community.
+The Reference Model for OAIS standard tells us how to preserve that information so that it will continue to be usable in the long term by a Designated Community.
 However each Archive will have different Designated Communities.
 Many users of such information will not be members of any Designated Community.
-Moreover not all archives are OAIS conformant, yet they too contain important information.
+In that case, while their ability to understand the information is not guaranteed, OAIS and OAIS-IF still support their ability to access it.
+Moreover not all archives are OAIS conformant, yet they too contain important information, albeit without the trustworthy functionality of an OAIS Reference Model-compliant archive.
+While archives that are not OAIS conformant were not the focus of OAIS-IF development, OAIS-IF should still be able to provide interoperability for most of them.

 It will be of general benefit if all can understand and use information from all domains.